VibrantHawaii/wix-badging/README.md

 ## ToDos
 + change user->learner everywhere
 + Add EULA acceptance and version to bulk imports
-+ Add EULA acceptance and version to enroll learner popup
 + investigate if badge images should be images instead of media galleries
 + Override supported regions with latest info on user import from any source
 + Page: List of all badges